Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Configuration-Management.md

 # Test Configuration Management
+!!! abstract "Available in SpiraTest, SpiraTeam, SpiraPlan"

 ## Test Configurations List

-This section outlines how to use the Test Configuration features of SpiraPlan® to create and manage different configurations of parameters that tests (both manual and automated) can be run against.
+This section outlines how to use the Test Configuration features of Spira to create and manage different configurations of parameters that tests (both manual and automated) can be run against.
 This offers tools to quickly create every combination of different parameters.

 When you click on the Testing \> Test Configuration global navigation link, you will initially be taken to the test configuration list screen illustrated below: